Women in the United States: Workforce

 As of 2014, women are 46.5% of the total United States workforce.

 Sex discrimination has been outlawed in non-ministerial employment in the United States since 1964 nationwide; however, under a judicially created doctrine called the "ministerial exemption," religious organizations are immune from sex discrimination suits brought by "ministerial employees," a category that includes such religious roles as priests, imams or kosher supervisors.

 A woman's median salary in the United States has increased over time, although as of 2014 it is only 77% of man's median salary, a phenomenon often referred to as the Gender Pay Gap.
 (A woman's average salary is reported as 84% of a man's average salary.)
 Whether this is due to discrimination is very hotly disputed, while economists and sociologists have provided evidence both supporting and debunking this assertion.

+The percentage of women by occupational group in USA for 2022 is shown in table below.

+Voting

+While the majority of women tend to vote Democratic, they have differences in voting between women of different races.
+White women tend to vote for the Republican party, black and Hispanic tend to vote for the Democratic party.

+Reproductive health

 Violence

 Violence against women has been recognized as a public health concern in the United States.
 Culture in the country has promoted the trivialization of women-directed violence, with media in the United States creating the appearance of violence against women unimportant to the public.

 The Centers for Disease Control and Prevention and the National Institute of Justice reports that about 1 in every 4 women suffer from at least one physical assault experience from a partner during adulthood.
 Studies have found that around 20% of women in the United States have been victims of rape with many incidents of rape being underreported according to a 2013 study.

-In 2017, the United States was ranked the world's 9th safest country for women by the New World Wealth research group.